What is a Chicano Studies Degree?

 What Can You Do with a Chicano Studies Degree?

-• Policy Analyst/Advocate: Analyze public policies and governmental initiatives that impact Chicano/a/x communities, and advocate for policy changes that address issues such as immigration reform, education funding, healthcare access, and economic opportunity.
+• Policy Analyst: Analyze public policies and governmental initiatives that impact Chicano/a/x communities, and advocate for policy changes that address issues such as immigration reform, education funding, healthcare access, and economic opportunity.
 Work for government agencies, think tanks, or advocacy organizations.

 Tuition